anuragpoolakkal/ksfebot/fine-tuning/questions.md

 9. What is the interest rate of loan?
 10. How can I join in a Sugama Deposit scheme?
 11. What is a Sugama Deposit Scheme?
-12. How can I get a GST bill from KSFE?
+12. How can I get a GST bill from KSFE? -->

+## Cost Estimation

+In this final section we estimate the total number of tokens that will be used for fine-tuning which allows us to approximate the cost.
+It is worth noting that the duration of the fine-tuning jobs will also increase with the token count.